joeylmaalouf/ExercisesInC/reflections/reflection2.md

 ##### Exam Question

 Q: (TOS4) What is the difference between an `inode` and a `FAT`?
-What advantages do they have over one another/which situations would favor one over the other?
+In which situations would their structures give one an advantage over the other, and why?

 A: `inode`s (or index nodes) store pointers to blocks full of pointers to other blocks, in a tree-like data structure up to four levels deep, with the actual data in the leaves. `FAT`s (or file allocation tables), on the other hand, store pointers to each cluster of data blocks in the previous cluster, in a data structure resembling a linked list.
 Because of the way they are structured, this makes `FAT` better for files whose contents constantly grow/shrink, since it's easy to add to/remove from the end of a linked list; however, `inode` is a better system for avoiding data loss from corrupt chunks, since any given block is less likely to lead to all of the rest of the file.